Omar-Saad-ELGharbawy/Omar-Saad-ELGharbawy.github.io/index.md

     i++;    // error
 }
  ```
 ## Usages of Ampersand operator :
-1. Creating a refrence variables by the `&` operator
+1-Creating a refrence variables by the `&` operator
 - Code ex:
 ```
   string name = "Omar";  // name variable string &nameRefrence = name;    // reference to name
  ```
-2. To get the memory address of a variable
+2-To get the memory address of a variable
 - Code ex:
 ```
   string name = "Omar";
   cout << &name ;    // Outputs the memory location of the name variable
  ```
-3. To declare a pointer
+3-To declare a pointer
 - Code ex:
 ```
   string name = "Omar";
   string* ptr = &name;   // A pointer variable, with the name ptr, that stores the address of name
  ```
-4. Use `&&` as logical operator (AND) :returns true if both operands are true and returns false otherwise
+4-Use `&&` as logical operator (AND) :returns true if both operands are true and returns false otherwise
 - Code ex:
 ```
  int x = 6;